ChristopherCarver/Guides/ServiceNow/CSDM - Practical Guide.md

 Here are some tips to consider when setting up service standards in your organization.

-### Unique Names

-Typically, unique names are not a problem when defining records.
-But, what happens when:

-- you have multiple teams or sub-teams that provide tiered support?
-- you have multiple IT departments within multiple companies within the same organization?
-- you have multiple teams in different locales?

-Though service records contain various fields, the services cannot cover all the various scenarios that make your company unique.
-The go to for some is to create custom fields and there are cases where this would be applicable.
-If you can forsee duplicate service names, consider using additional attributes to differentiate services by their names.

-I prefer a _”pill”_ or _”block”_ approach for naming standards.
-A _”pill”_ uses parentheses and a _”block”_ uses square brackets to append tags to service names to make them unique.
-I have not run into a case where I would use both a pill and block style for naming convensions on the same platform; either will suffice in ServiceNow.
-Within the pill or block the standard of tags can be defined and set apart.

-The standards below are examples based on needing to support 8 different clients on the same instance of ServiceNow.
-Your mileage will vary based on your organization’s structures.
-Take this an idea and implement your own version that best fits your organization's style.

 ##### Scenario
 I will be using the following scenario as an example for defining various services.